Benign overfitting beyond prediction: The ordinary least squares interpolator: Introduction

-\paragraph{Stochastic results.} Section \ref{sec:stat_inf} focuses on the OLS interpolator's statistical properties and presents stochastic results under the Gauss-Markov model. \begin{itemize} \item \textit{Gauss-Markov theorem.} In Section \ref{sec:gauss.markov}, we present a high-dimensional extension of the Gauss-Markov theorem (Theorem \ref{thm:Gauss_Markov}) that establishes the optimality of the OLS interpolator among linear unbiased estimators, albeit with certain restrictions compared to the classical counterpart.
-Since the true linear regression model $\bbeta$ is not identifiable in high-dimensions, it is reasonable to focus on estimating the projection of $\bbeta$ onto the rowspace of the design matrix.
-Our result proves that the OLS interpolator exhibits minimal covariance in estimating this projection of $\bbeta$.
+\textit{Stochastic results.} In Section \ref{sec:stat_inf}, we extend our analysis to the statistical setting, studying the behavior of the OLS interpolator under the Gauss-Markov model. \begin{enumerate}[label=(\alph*)] \item \textit{Gauss-Markov theorem.} Section \ref{sec:gauss.markov} presents a high-dimensional extension of the Gauss-Markov theorem (Theorem \ref{thm:Gauss_Markov}), which establishes the optimality of the OLS interpolator among linear unbiased estimators, albeit with certain restrictions compared to the classical counterpart.
+Since the true linear regression model is not identifiable in high-dimensions, it is reasonable to focus on estimating its projection onto the rowspace of $\bX$.
+Our result proves that the OLS interpolator exhibits minimal covariance for this projected parameter.

-\item \textit{Homoskedastic variance estimator.} In Section \ref{sec:var_estimation}, we propose a natural variance estimator for both the classical and high-dimensional regimes assuming homoskedastic errors, and analyze its bias (Theorem \ref{thm:var.estimator}).
-To the best of our knowledge, this variance estimator is novel and has not been previously examined in the literature, even within the classical regime.
-We show that this estimator is unbiased in classical settings but is conservative (i.e., it has a nonnegative bias) in high-dimensional settings.
+\item \textit{Homoskedastic variance estimator.} Building on our leave-one-out results, Section \ref{sec:var_estimation} proposes and analyzes a natural variance estimator for both the classical and high-dimensional regimes under homoskedasticity (Theorem \ref{thm:var.estimator}), providing a potential foundation for inference under interpolation.
+To the best of our knowledge, this variance estimator is novel even in the classical regime.
+We show that this estimator is unbiased in classical settings but is conservative in high-dimensional settings. \end{enumerate}